Linda Tripp: Some Whistleblowers Are More Equal than Others

 Let’s be clear.
 The world has not met him.
 He reportedly blew himself into Adam Schiff’s inner sanctum, and with his help and the help of his staff, prepared to bring this president down once and for all.
 The word “coup” comes to mind.

-This person is critical The question of bias is critical.
+This person is critical.
+The question of bias is critical.
 The logistics of the allegation and the path it took are critical.
 The president deserves to know the identity of the individual who took steps to unseat him.

 One thing is certain.
 As a very public whistleblower in the impeachment of President Bill Clinton 22 years ago, I can state unequivocally that this yet-to-be-identified, anonymous person bears no resemblance to a bona fide whistleblower.
 Identifying him as such does great damage to the much deserved credibility of actual whistleblowers.
 He deserves disdain, not accolades, for his inauthenticity.